 Prenatal vitamins are available in a variety of different forms.
 Whether you wish to swallow a pill or chew a gummy, there are many options to suit your preferences.

 However, not all prenatal vitamins are created equal.
 When you’re reviewing your options, how do you know which one is going to be the most effective?

 Look for a prenatal vitamin that contains the following key ingredients:

-- Folic acid: Look for at least 400-800 mcg of folic acid.
+Look for a prenatal vitamin with at least 400-800 mcg of folic acid.
 This is the amount that is recommended in order to reduce the risk of neural tube defects.
 If your prenatal vitamin does not contain at least this much folic acid, you can take an additional 1mg supplement.

-- DHA (docosahexaenoic acid): This is an omega-3 fatty acid that is often found in fish oil.
+Docosahexaenoic acid, or DHA, is an omega-3 fatty acid that is often found in fish oil.
 DHA is beneficial for fetal development and has been shown to be good for the baby’s brain, eye, and nervous system.
-Look for 200 mg of DHA.
+When you’re looking over various prenatal vitamins, look for ones that offer 200 mg of DHA.

-- Vitamin D: This vitamin is important for fertility, pregnancy, and is important for a number of other things including bone health and immune function.
-Look for a prenatal vitamin that contains at least 800-1000 IU of vitamin D. If not, you can take a vitamin D supplement in addition to your prenatal.
+Vitamin D is important for fertility, pregnancy, and is important for a number of other things including bone health and immune function.
+Look for a prenatal vitamin that contains at least 800-1000 IU of vitamin D. If not, you can take a vitamin D supplement in addition to your prenatal vitamins.